-Now the crucial step: At the bottom of the application running on the smartphone, you can find an IP address.
+Now the crucial step: At the bottom of the application running on the phone, you can find an IP address.
 Copy those address precisely to the “Camera’s IP address” field in AlterCam and (ATTENTION, PLEASE!) add either /live (for an iOS-based device) or /video (for an Android-based device) as shown in the picture:

 Click OK.
-If you did everything correctly, AlterCam would display a video feed from your smartphone’s camera.
+If you did everything correctly, AlterCam would display a video feed from your phone’s camera.
 If you do not see that video, check the prior steps.

-Now you need to select AlterCam’s virtual webcam in the application where you are going to use your smartphone’s camera, that is, in Skype (in the settings) or other video chat app.
-As you can see, AlterCam easily turns your smartphone’s camera into a webcam!
+Now you need to select AlterCam’s virtual webcam in the application where you are going to use your phone’s camera, that is, in Skype (in the settings) or other video chat app.
+As you can see, AlterCam easily turns your phone’s camera into a webcam!

-By the way, you can overlay the video feed from the smartphone camera on the main video.
-That is, you can set the webcam on your computer as the primary video source, and the smartphone camera as the overlay video source (to display a reduced picture over the main picture).
-Or you can stream the video of your desktop with the overlay video feed from the smartphone camera.
-As you can see, AlterCam can do pretty much anything. :) To overlay the video feed from the smartphone camera on the main video, click the “Add IP camera” button on the Overlay tab.
+By the way, you can overlay the video feed from the phone camera on the main video.
+That is, you can set the webcam on your computer as the primary video source, and the phone camera as the overlay video source (to display a reduced picture over the main picture).
+Or you can stream the video of your desktop with the overlay video feed from the phone camera.
+As you can see, AlterCam can do pretty much anything. :) To overlay the video feed from the phone camera on the main video, click the “Add IP camera” button on the Overlay tab.